Rotenboden railway station

 Rotenboden is a railway station on the Gornergrat railway, a rack railway which links the resort of Zermatt with the summit of the Gornergrat.
 The station is situated west of the Gornergrat, in the Swiss municipality of Zermatt and canton of Valais.
 At an altitude of 2815 m above mean sea level, it is the second highest open-air railway station in Europe, after the Gornergrat railway station, on the same line.

 From the railway station a trail leads to the Monte Rosa Hut, across the Gorner Glacier.

+Services

+As of the December 2023 timetable change the following services stop at Rotenboden: